Contents

 Dust skylights monthly using a telescoping dust mop.

-Have actually skylights inspected by a expert every year for hairline fractures and other defects that can lead to more extensive structural damage down the line.
-If you’re uneasy cleansing skylights yourself, have your skylights professionally cleaned up at the same time you have them inspected.
+Have actually skylights checked by a expert yearly for hairline cracks and other flaws that can result in more extensive structural damage down the line.
+If you’re uneasy cleaning skylights yourself, have your skylights expertly cleaned at the same time you have them checked.

-If changing your roof and installing a brand-new skylight at the same time, ask your roofer to have an ice and water guard set up with the roof underlayment to expect ice dams.
-Having a skylight makes your roof more vulnerable to forming ice dams( melted snow that has refrozen) around the outer edges of the skylight, which can avoid rainwater runoff or melt and produce a leak if they permeate through the roof shingles.
+If replacing your roof and setting up a brand-new skylight at the same time, ask your roofing professional to have an ice and water shield set up with the roof underlayment to expect ice dams.
+Having a skylight makes your roof more vulnerable to forming ice dams( melted snow that has refrozen) around the external edges of the skylight, which can avoid rainwater runoff or melt and create a leak if they permeate through the roof shingles.

 Pros.